 Rule #4: Focus your binoculars

-Focusing your binoculars in an effective range, or on a certain animal can be annoying at some times, no matter how experienced you are.
-Here is how you can quickly adjust your binoculars.
-Start by adjusting the distance between the barrels of the binoculars.
-Too wide, or too close binoculars, can damage your field of view.
-Now, find something to focus on, for instance, a bright leave in the distance, something else prominent.
-Focus with both your eyes at first, and then fine-tune the binoculars by closing one eye at a time.
+Focusing your binoculars in an effective range, or on a certain animal can be annoying at some times no matter how experienced you are.
+Here is how you can quickly adjust your binoculars: Start by adjusting the distance between the barrels of the binoculars.
+Too wide, or too close binoculars can damage your field of view.
+Now, find something to focus on, for instance, a bright leaf in the distance or something else prominent.
+Focus with both your eyes at first and then fine-tune the binoculars by closing one eye at a time.
 Keep repeating these steps until you get a crystal-clear image.

 Rule #5: Practice how to locate an item with your binoculars

 You may be seeing a bird or a deer clearly at the horizon, and as soon as you get your binoculars up to get a better view, the object is nowhere to be found.
 It can be very difficult to find objects with your binoculars in the beginning, however, as you get used to them, you will be able to get even a tiny bird into your field of view instantly.

 Not everyone uses binoculars to look at birds and other animals; some people may also spy on their neighbours or stalk people using binoculars, which is, of course, very unethical.
 Therefore, if you do have a pair of binoculars, be considerate of the people around you and don’t invade their privacy.